 Now let’s get to the most important part of strategy.
 I firmly believe that having the right strategy on your approach shots can help you hit more GIR.
 Golfers are needlessly aggressive with their club selection and targets, and it costs them strokes over time.

 My first piece of advice is to stop aiming at pins.
 I wrote this article a while back, and I still stand by it today.
 There is not one good reason amateur golfers should be firing at pins by default.
 The payoff they believe exists is truly not there because putting is much more difficult than we think.

 Instead, you should be evaluating the area surrounding the green and its actual shape.
 Golf course architecture comes in all kinds of flavors.
 It is very common for course designers to try and trick you into making a mistake.
 For example, if a part of the green is guarded heavily by bunkers, and the pin is tucked closely to that position, it is best to aim away from the trouble.

 While I can’t account for every single variable you will encounter on the course, here is a generic piece of advice I would give everyone.
-If you simply aimed to the center of every green, and played for that yardage (or even to the back sometimes), I think you will see an improvement in your green in regulation statistic.
+If you simply aimed at the center of every green and played for the back yardage, I think you will see an improvement in your green in regulation statistic.

 Ball Striking and Fixing Your Swing

 Now here is the most difficult part.
 To give yourself the best chance of hitting greens in regulation you need to improve your ball striking.
 To me, this means tightening your dispersion (how far right or left you typically hit the ball), and distance control.